teuben/nemo/docs/source/install.rst

    The package manager is called ``brew``, but installation is done via https://brew.sh

    Normally installed in the users own space.
 Prepend with the usual "sudo" if need be.
 Can be used on both Linux and Mac.
-Recent versions have barred pgplot, because of licencing issues.
+Recent versions have barred pgplot, because of Caltech licencing issues.

    .. code:: bash